-- "1933 Act" means the Securities Act of 1933, as amended. - "2023 Distribution Agreement" means the equity distribution agreement dated January 20, 2023 among the Fund, the Manager and the Agent. - "2023 Prospectus" means the Fund's prospectus supplement dated January 20, 2023 to the Fund's base shelf prospectus dated January 16, 2023. - "affiliate" has the meaning ascribed thereto in the Business Corporations Act (Ontario). - "Agent" means National Bank Financial Inc. - "ALT Lending ABS" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Average Market Price" means, in respect of a Class A Unit on a Monthly Redemption Date, the weighted average trading price of the Class A Units on the TSX (or such other stock exchange on which the Class A Units are listed), for the 10 trading days immediately preceding such Monthly Redemption Date. - "Borrowings" means any amount that the Fund borrows under a loan facility. - "Business Day" means any day on which the TSX is open for business. - "Capital Gains Refund" has the meaning ascribed thereto under "Income Tax Considerations Taxation of the Fund". - "CBOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "CDOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Class A Units" means the units of the Fund designated as "Class A Units". - "Class F Units" means the units of the Fund designated as "Class F Units". - "CLOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Closing Market Price" in respect of a Class A Unit on a Monthly Redemption Date means (i) the closing price of the Class A Units on the TSX on such Monthly Redemption Date (or such other principal stock exchange on which the Class A Units are listed) if there was a trade on the applicable Monthly Redemption Date and the market provides a closing price; (ii) the average of the highest and lowest prices of the Class A Units on the TSX on such Monthly Redemption Date (or such other principal stock exchange on which the Class A Units are listed) if there was trading on the applicable Monthly Redemption Date and the market provides only the highest and lowest prices of the Class A Units traded on a particular day; or (iii) the average of the last bid and the last asking prices of the Class A Units on the TSX on such Monthly Redemption Date (or such other principal stock exchange on which the Class A Units are listed) if there was no trading on the applicable Monthly Redemption Date. - "CMBSs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "CMOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Confidential Information" has the meaning ascribed thereto under "Risk Factors Confidential Information Access Risk". - "CRA" means Canada Revenue Agency.
+- "1933 Act" means the Securities Act of 1933, as amended. - "2023 Distribution Agreement" means the equity distribution agreement dated January 20, 2023 among the Fund, the Manager and the Agent. - "2023 Prospectus" means the Fund's prospectus supplement dated January 20, 2023 to the Fund's base shelf prospectus dated January 16, 2023. - "affiliate" has the meaning ascribed thereto in the Business Corporations Act (Ontario). - "Agent" means National Bank Financial Inc. - "ALT Lending ABS" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Annual Redemption Date" means the last Business Day of March. - "Annual Redemption Payment Date" means on or before the 15th Business Day of April. - "Average Market Price" means, in respect of a Class A Unit on a Monthly Redemption Date, the weighted average trading price of the Class A Units on the TSX (or such other stock exchange on which the Class A Units are listed), for the 10 trading days immediately preceding such Monthly Redemption Date. - "Borrowings" means any amount that the Fund borrows under a loan facility. - "Business Day" means any day on which the TSX is open for business. - "Capital Gains Refund" has the meaning ascribed thereto under "Income Tax Considerations Taxation of the Fund". - "CBOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "CDOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Class A Units" means the units of the Fund designated as "Class A Units". - "CLOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Closing Market Price" in respect of a Class A Unit on a Monthly Redemption Date means (i) the closing price of the Class A Units on the TSX on such Monthly Redemption Date (or such other principal stock exchange on which the Class A Units are listed) if there was a trade on the applicable Monthly Redemption Date and the market provides a closing price; (ii) the average of the highest and lowest prices of the Class A Units on the TSX on such Monthly Redemption Date (or such other principal stock exchange on which the Class A Units are listed) if there was trading on the applicable Monthly Redemption Date and the market provides only the highest and lowest prices of the Class A Units traded on a particular day; or (iii) the average of the last bid and the last asking prices of the Class A Units on the TSX on such Monthly Redemption Date (or such other principal stock exchange on which the Class A Units are listed) if there was no trading on the applicable Monthly Redemption Date. - "CMBSs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "CMOs" has the meaning ascribed thereto under "Investment Strategies Types of Investments". - "Confidential Information" has the meaning ascribed thereto under "Risk Factors Confidential Information Access Risk". - "CRA" means Canada Revenue Agency.